Grey Court School

 - Effectiveness of leadership and management Outstanding 1

-- Previous Ofsted grade: Satisfactory on 12th February 2010
+- Previous Ofsted grade: Outstanding on 14th March 2013

 - Ofsted report: View the Ofsted report